A Budget-Friendly Family Vacation

 Afternoon: Disc Golf in the Park

-If you search for the tree spirits in the order on the map, you will have completed your search at Gascoigne Bluff, a gorgeous park complete with the historic Cassina Garden Club Slave Cabins, a fishing pier, and plenty of live oak trees dripping in Spanish moss.
+If you search for the tree spirits in the order on the map, you will have completed your search at Gascoigne Bluff, a gorgeous park complete with the Historic Hamilton Plantation Cabins and Grounds, a fishing pier, and plenty of live oak trees dripping in Spanish moss.
 Take the afternoon to explore the park, and best of all, participate in a friendly, but competitive game of disc golf.

 Gascoigne Bluff offers a shaded, 6-hole disc golf course that uses the natural oaks as obstacles.
 Bring your own discs, and print a scorecard for an enjoyable (and free) family activity.